rafaelxky/RPlace/README.md

 - variable declaration $#var_name
 - variables must be inside templates
 - you can do $#var_name+suffix, here + is used to append something to the var name, + will be removed so the value and sufix will have no space in between
+- also support optional with $#var? or $#var?+ if no value is provided, it will be empty

 ## arrow variables
 - right arrow var dec /*- $#var_name -> -*/ default,